Go to main content

 The PhD qualification may also include the International Doctoral Research Component, as long as the following conditions are fulfilled:

-• During the training period necessary to obtain the qualification of PhD, the candidate must have been outside Spain for a minimum of three months in a higher education institution or research centre of prestige, and have carried out research or study there.
+• During the training period necessary to obtain the qualification of PhD, the candidate must have been outside Spain for a minimum of three months in a or more higher education institutions or research centers of prestige, and have carried out research or study there.
 The period and the activities must be assessed by the supervisor and approved by the academic tribunal, and must be included in the students' PhD activities report.
-The period may be divided as long and the total is not less than three months but must be spent at a single institution.
+The period may be divided as long and the total is not less than three months (90 days) and one of the stays has a minimum of 1 month..

 • Part of the PhD thesis, at least the abstract and conclusions, must be written in one of the usual languages for scientific communication in that field of knowledge, different from any of the official languages in Spain.
 This regulation does not apply when the periods abroad, the reports and the experts involve a Spanish-speaking country.